syncfusion-content/javascript-docs/js/api/ejSchedule.md

 {% endhighlight %}

-> **Note: To set any culture for Scheduler, it is necessary to refer the required minified globalize files of the specific culture.
-For example, to use fr-FR culture in Scheduler, it is necessary to refer the globalize.culture.fr-FR.min script file. **
+> **Note: To set any culture for Schedule, it is necessary to refer to the required minified globalize files of the specific culture.
+For example, to use fr-FR culture in Schedule, it is necessary to refer to the globalize.culture.fr-FR.min script file. **

 > **Also define the locale words of that specific culture properly.
 For example, define the locale words for fr-FR culture in a variable ej.Schedule.Locale[“fr-FR”] = { }; under script section.**